Chemical Families, Therapeutic Properties, and Safety Considerations

 Some of the essential oils with the highest percentages of esters are Roman Chamomile (80%), Jasmine Absolute (52%), and Helichrysum (49%).

 Esters are generally free from concern, with proper dilution.
-There are only two components that are best avoided: methyl salicylate present in Birch, and sabinyl acetate present in Juniper oil.
+There are only two components that are best avoided: methyl salicylate present in Birch and Wintergreen, and sabinyl acetate present in Juniper oil.
 Methyl salicylate can be poisonous if used long-term on the skin, and sabinyl acetate can cause liver toxicity.
 Shelf life is 3-5 years.

 Phenols are very active and stimulating – an excellent choice when you want to nip an aggressive infection in the bud.